4 Signs You're Ready to Hire a Book Writing Coach

 Eventually I found one—a great one—and she helped me find joy and confidence in writing again.

 Do you need to hire a book writing coach?
+And what does a book coach do?
 Let’s consider the reasons you might—but first, who doesn’t need one?

-3 Signs You Don’t Need to Hire a Book Writing Coach
+3 Signs You Don’t Need to Hire a Book Coach

-If you ask me, you don’t need a coach if:
+If you ask me, you don’t need a book coach if:

 1. The story is flowing out of you.